 Indicator 2013/14 2014/15 2015/16 Peer Group Average (where available) 8.
-Percentage of beta blockers given on the morning of the procedure for patients undergoing first time coronary artery bypass graft (CABG) 89.0% 94.7% 96.4% Not available Higher % indicates better performance Time period 2013/14 2014/15 April - September 2015 Data source(s) Trust PICS data Trust PICS data Trust PICS data Peer group

-Notes on clinical effectiveness indicators

-The data shown is subject to standard national definitions where appropriate.
-The Trust has also chosen to include infection and readmissions data which has been corrected to reflect specialty activity, taking into account that the Trust does not undertake paediatric, obstetric, gynaecology or elective orthopaedic activity.
-These specialties are known to be very low risk in terms of hospital acquired infection for example and therefore excluding them from the denominator (bed day) data enables a more accurate comparison to be made with peers.

-5(a), 5(b): The methodology has been updated to reflect the latest guidance from the Health and Social Care Information Centre.
+Percentage of beta blockers given on the morning of the procedure for patients undergoing first time coronary artery bypass graft (CABG) 89.0% 94.7% 97.4% Not available performance Time period 2013/14 2014/15 April - November 2015 Data source(s) Trust PICS data Trust PICS data Trust PICS data Peer group Notes on clinical effectiveness indicators ors The data shown is subject to standar activity, taking into account that the T hospital acquired infection for examp The data shown is subject to standard national definitions where appropriate.
+The activity, taking into account that the Trust does not undertake paediatric, obstetric hospital acquired infection for example and therefore excluding them from the den The Trust has also chosen to include stetric, gynaecology or elective orthops he denominator (bed day) data enables The data shown is subject to standard national definitions where appropriate.
+The Trust has also chosen to include infection and readmissions data which has been corrected to reflect speciality activity, taking into account that the Trust does not undertake paediatric, obstetric, gynaecology or elective orthopaedic activity.
+These specialties are known to be very low risk in terms of hospital acquired infection for example and therefore excluding them from the denominator (bed day) data enables a more accurate comparison to be made with peers. has been corrected to reflect specialty wn to be very low risk in terms of le with peers.
+5(a), 5(b): The methodology has bee all cancer patients or patients coded other provider within 28 days of discr 5(a), 5(b): The methodology has been updated to reflect the latest guidance from the Health and Social Care Information Centre.
+T all cancer patients or patients coded with cancer in the previous 365 days are now excluded from the denominator.
+This indicator i other provider within 28 days of discharge.
+Further details can be found on the Health and Social Care Information Centre website. from the Health and Social Care Inforr re now excluded from the denominator he Health and Social Care Information 5(a), 5(b): The methodology has been updated to reflect the latest guidance from the Health and Social Care Information Centre.
 The key change is that day cases and regular day case patients, all cancer patients or patients coded with cancer in the previous 365 days are now excluded from the denominator.
 This indicator includes patients readmitted as emergencies to the Trust or any other provider within 28 days of discharge.
-Further details can be found on the Health and Social Care Information Centre website.

-There continues to be a delay in receiving the HES data from the national team, these indicators will be updated in the next quarterly report.
+Further details can be found on the Health and Social Care Information Centre website. ay cases and regular day case patients, tted as emergencies to the Trust or any Receipt of HES data from the nations Receipt of HES data from the national team always happens two to three months later, these indicators will be updated in the next quarterly report. onths later, these indicators will be upd ated in the next quarterly report.